Siege of Zaragoza (1809): Background

-Historical context

-As a part of the Dos de Mayo (2 May) uprising the city had already successfully resisted a first siege from 15 June 1808 to 14 August 1808.
+The Spanish campaign in early 1809 started with the Battle of Uclés.
+As a part of the Dos de Mayo Uprising on 2 May the city had already successfully resisted a first siege from 15 June 1808 to 14 August 1808.
 This was one of the first times in history that a regular army was defeated by irregulars in street fighting.

-Further defeats – especially the surrender of General Dupont at the Battle of Bailén – forced King Joseph Bonaparte to withdraw behind the Ebro River, abandoning most of Spain except a small corner in the north-east and a small area around Barcelona.
+Further defeats – especially the surrender of Divisional-general Pierre Dupont de l'Étang at the Battle of Bailén – forced King Joseph Bonaparte to withdraw behind the Ebro river, abandoning most of Spain except a small corner in the north-east and a small area around Barcelona.

 The Spanish at this point missed their best chance to defeat the French.
 They did not appoint a Supreme Commander, so all the armies continued to operate independently.
-The main armies consisted of those of General Blake on the north coast, General Castaños around Tudela and General Palafox around Saragossa.
+The main armies consisted of those of General Joaquín Blake y Joyes on the north coast, General Francisco Javier Castaños around Tudela and José Rebolledo de Palafox around Zaragoza.
 Blake was the most active, but he was defeated at Zornoza on 31 October 1808.
 Napoleon's plan was to attack in strength towards Burgos in between the armies of Blake and Castaños.
 Once they broke through they were to swing both north and south to envelope the remaining armies.
 In order to achieve this, Napoleon wanted the exposed Spanish armies to remain in their current advanced positions.
-To achieve this Marshal Moncey's 3rd Corps opposite General Castaños remained inactive from late October to 21 November while Ney's 4th Corps tried to get to his rear through Burgos and Soria.

-On 21 November 1808, the French 3rd Corps crossed the Ebro River at Logrono and headed east towards Calahorra.
+To achieve this Marshal Moncey's 3rd Corps opposite Castaños remained inactive from late October to 21 November while Ney's 4th Corps tried to get to his rear through Burgos and Soria.
+On 21 November 1808, the French 3rd Corps crossed the Ebro River at Logroño and headed east towards Calahorra.
 Marshal Ney's column reached the Upper Douro valley and headed for Tudela.

 To avoid being trapped, Castaños withdrew to Tudela and asked Palafox to help him hold a line running South of the city towards Cascante, where he intended to confront Moncey's Corps before the arrival of Ney's 4th Corps.
-Palafox's deputy in the area, general O'Neylle demurred stating that he had strict orders not to cross the borders of Aragon (Tudela is located in Navarre).
+Palafox's deputy in the area, General O'Neylle demurred stating that he had strict orders not to cross the borders of Aragon (Tudela is located in Navarre).
 When Palafox's approval arrived, the French attack had already begun and got the Spanish in disarray.
-This battle was a major victory for the French, but the Spanish armies were able to flee, O'Neylle to Saragossa and Castaños to Madrid, escaping with the large majority of their war chests and cannons.
+This battle was a major victory for the French, but the Spanish armies were able to flee, O'Neylle to Zaragoza and Castaños to Madrid, escaping with the large majority of their war chests and cannons.
 The stage was now set for a second siege.